pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 ## Access model through REST API

+* Service discovery endpoint (Open API) :
+`/api/docs` : The service discovery endpoint based on swagger open API standard.
+This can be used while creating the custom model service instance in pega.

 * Model Endpoint API:<br>
 `/auth/predict` - Use this endpoint for prediction with authentication. parameters are specified below<br>
 `/noauth/predict` - Use this endpoint for prediction without authentication. parameters are specified below